sstelfox/stelfox.net/content/knowledge_base/linux/sshd.md

 * force a script to run on login that will ask questions of the user (logical authentication of a constantly changing answer)

-The first can be done using [IPTables](iptables) and the rules are mentioned in the firewall section of this page.
+The first can be done using [IPTables][1] and the rules are mentioned in the firewall section of this page.
 I will cover the rest in the following two sub-sections.

 ### SSH Authorized Keys